 The program accommodates students on both a part- and a full-time basis.
 The 64 credits required for the degree may be earned within two years of full-time study and must be earned within a maximum of seven years.
 Students are encouraged to participate in selected fieldwork internships for course credit.

 International students are required to submit scores from the Test of English as a Foreign Language (TOEFL) Internet-Based Test (iBT).
-A minimum score of 100 is required, with scores of 25 in each section: reading, listening, speaking, and writing.
+A minimum score of 100 is generally required for admission, though the minimum score may be lower for some admission cycles, depending on the average score of the applicant pool.
+Suggested scores in each section are as follows: Reading—25; Listening—25; Speaking—25; and Writing—25.
 International applicants are also urged to submit their Graduate Record Examination (GRE) scores, although these are not formally required.

 There are no fixed application deadlines.
 The program allows for students to submit applications on a rolling basis, although all students are encouraged to submit a complete application no less than one month prior to the start of the semester in which they desire to commence studies.
 Admission decisions are announced promptly, pending receipt of all application materials.

 The Application for Graduate Admission can be found on the Metropolitan College website.

 A total of 16 courses (64 credits) is required, distributed as follows:

 Theoretical and Methodological Core Requirements (six courses/24 credits)

 - MET UA 515 History and Theory of Urban Planning

 - MET UA 701 Urban Problems and Policy Process

 - MET UA 702 Urban Analytical Methods